 3. Word of Mouth:

-One of the most effective ways, make sure to personally speak to your friends and encourage them to check the event out!
+One of the most effective ways, make sure to personally speak to your friends and encourage them to come along!

 4. Promote or link to us on your website/forum/blog:

 Download a copy of the LGC press-kit HERE